Josh McCown: 2018

 On March 13, 2018, McCown signed a one-year, $10 million contract to remain with the Jets.
 During training camp and the subsequent preseason, McCown competed with Teddy Bridgewater and rookie Sam Darnold for the starting job.
 Eventually, Darnold was named the team's starter after Bridgewater was traded to the Saints, solidifying McCown's role as the primary backup going into the 2018 season.
+He was the highest paid backup in the NFL.
 With Darnold inactive due to a right foot injury, McCown started in Week 10 against the Buffalo Bills, where he finished with 135 passing yards and two interceptions as the Jets lost 41–10.
 Following a bye week, the Jets played against the Patriots in Week 12, where McCown finished with 276 passing yards, a touchdown, and an interception as the Jets lost 27–13.
 During Week 13 against the Titans, McCown finished with 128 passing yards and an interception as the Jets lost 26–22.
 Darnold returned from his injury and started the remainder of the 2018 season for the Jets.
 McCown played in 4 games, with 3 starts, in 2018 and completed 60 of 110 passes for 539 yards, 1 touchdown and 4 interceptions.